kartik-v/bootstrap-fileinput/README.md

 #### textEncoding
 _string_ the encoding to be used while reading a text file.
 Applicable only for previewing text files.
 Defaults to `UTF-8`.

+#### ajaxSettings
+_object_ additional ajax settings to pass to the plugin before submitting the ajax request.
+Applicable only for ajax uploads.
+This can be useful to pass additional tokens to headers or one can use it for setting other ajax options for advanced cases.
+Refer the [jQuery ajax documentation](http://api.jquery.com/jQuery.ajax/) for the various settings you can configure.

 ### Plugin Events
 The plugin supports these events: